 |9.
 Mine All Mine - 12" Extended|

-Mastered from the original tapes by Ellen Fitton.
+Mastered from the Original Master Tapes by Ellen Fitton.

 Finally, in early 1986, Larry was ready to produce CA$HFLOW’S debut album – and he didn’t want to waste any time.
 “He flew us to New York City to complete the album in four days,” Kary explained.
 “Note that I said complete – Larry, guitarist Charlie Singleton and (the late) Michael Burnett (a/k/a “Calamari”) - a tremendous bassist - cut the backing tracks so all we had to do was cut vocals and do some instrument overdubs.
 Larry produced our first record but it was Michael who did the bulk of the studio work.”